AdaptChat/legal/terms-of-service.md

 The terms are subjected to change at any time, we will notify you via an email and/or a prominent notice on our service at least 30 days in advance.

-**If you do not agree to abide by the term, please exit the website and/or app**
+**If you do not agree to abide by these terms, please exit the website and/or app**

 **By accessing our service, you agree to the following terms:**